No, ours is not a cruise service, but of ferries.

 At our bar you’ll be able to buy drinks, tea, coffee, biscuits and chocolates..

 Purchases on board our ferries may be paid in US dollars or Chilean pesos.
 We accept the following means of payment:

 International Passengers: cash (US dolars) and credit cards

 National Passengers: cash, credit and debit card.

 Each passenger may carry up to 1 suitcase and a hand luggage.
-We suggest to take only indispensable baggage because the space inside the cabins is reduced.
-Beds in our Ferry Evangelistas only have a locker with a key with the following dimensions: 71.20 centimeters deep, 41 centimeters wide and 73.50 centimeters high.
+We suggest taking only indispensable baggage because the space inside the cabins is reduced.
+Beds in our Ferry Esperanza only have a locker with a key with the following dimensions: 71.20 centimeters deep, 41 centimeters wide and 73.50 centimeters high.
 Locker space is enough for a backpack of approximately 60 liters.

 You may bring your pet in a portable kennel and leave it in the cargo area of the ship.
-Pets are not allowed in the cabins or in any other passengers common areas.
+Pets are not allowed in the cabins or in any other passengers' shared areas.
 Passengers may check the status of their pet occasionally only with the authorization of a member of the crew.
-There is no additional charge for traveling with pets..
+There is no additional charge for traveling with pets.

 All our ferries have safety deposit boxes available for passengers.
 These units are left under the care of the ferry’s captain.
 Navimag WILL NOT respond for damaged or lost objects of value that were not declared prior to travel.